xiaoxiao-net123/love/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - environemtal monitoring
+  - Environemtal Monitoring
-  - detection methods of pesticides
+  - Detection Methods of Pesticides
-  - pollution control and contaminant removal
+  - Pollution Control and Contaminant Removal
-  - big data
+  - Big Data

 # Education to show in About widget
 education: